mpv-player/mpv/DOCS/man/vo.rst

         Specify the directory to save the image files to (default: ``./``).

 ``opengl-cb``
-    For use with libmpv direct OpenGL embedding; useless in any other contexts.
+    For use with libmpv direct OpenGL embedding.
+As a special case, on OS X it is used like a normal VO within mpv (cocoa-cb).
+Otherwise useless in any other contexts.
     (See ``<mpv/opengl_cb.h>``.)

     This also supports many of the options the ``gpu`` VO has.